ochrons/scalajs-spa-tutorial/README.md

 }
 ```

-It updates its internal state with the new todos, which in turn causes a call to render to refresh the view.
+It updates its internal state with the new todos, which in turn causes a call to `render` to refresh the view.
 This cascades down to `TodoList` and
 to the individual Todo that was originally clicked.
 Mission accomplished!

 But as we mentioned before, there was another component interested in changes to the Todos.
 This is the main menu item for Todo, which shows
-the number of incomplete Todos.
+the number of open Todos.

 ```scala
 class Backend(t: BackendScope[MenuProps, State]) extends OnUnmount {